Dynamics of singular complex analytic vector fields with essential singularities II

-That is $(\infty_{1},-1), (\infty_{2},-1), (\infty_{3},-1)\in\R_{X}$ are 3 logarithmic branch points corresponding to the above exponential tracts as in Remark \ref{singesen}. \\ The $(2,3)$--configuration tree has three essential vertices, and one pole vertex.
+That is $(\infty_{1},-1, -\infty), (\infty_{2},-1,-\infty), (\infty_{3},-1, -\infty)\in\R_{X}$ are 3 logarithmic branch points corresponding to the above exponential tracts as in Definition \ref{singesen}. \\ The $(2,3)$--configuration tree has three essential vertices, and one pole vertex.
 According to Definition \ref{d-confTree}.4, since $r\neq 0$ the root must be the unique pole vertex, so we conveniently label the vertices as follows

 In this way the $(2,3)$--configuration tree is